Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Online Experiments

+We designed the online study as a within-subjects experiment, in which all participants directly compared the explanations produced by ExpLOD v2 \cite{musto2019linked} and \ac{PEM} \cite{du2022post}.
+Participants evaluated these side-by-side explanations using a 5-point Likert scale with labels ranging: Much More A, More A, Equal, More B, Much More B. The assignment of the anonymized labels A and B to each algorithm was randomized for different participants to prevent any positional bias.\looseness=-1

+As recruiting participants can be challenging, we opted for a within-subjects design, which requires fewer participants to achieve meaningful results \cite{knijnenburg2015evaluating}.
+We conducted an \textit{a priori} power analysis in G*Power \cite{faul_erdfelder_buchner_lang_2009} for a within-subjects experiment, considering a Wilcoxon signed-rank test (one-sample case).
+We assumed a medium effect size ($d = 0.5$), significance level of $\alpha = 0.05$ (5\% chance of a false positive), and statistical power of $1 - \beta = 0.9$ (90\% chance of detecting a real difference).
+This analysis indicated a required minimum of 47 participants.
+By contrast, if we had conducted a between-subjects A/B experiment, a Wilcoxon–Mann–Whitney test with the same parameters and an allocation ratio of 1 would have required a much larger sample of 180 participants to reach the same statistical power.\looseness=-1

+In accordance with \cite{10.1145/3716394}, we aimed to recruit participants with diverse profiles by inviting individuals from different backgrounds.
+We recruited participants by reaching out to students of the authors, as well as to online and offline communities not involved in the research and unfamiliar with the study topics (e.g., social media groups and local organizations).
+The project was approved by the Brazilian Ethics Committee.\looseness=-1

-In the first step, participants read the consent terms from the ethical committee and fill in personal information such as nationality, level of education, age, gender, and if they were familiar with \ac{RS}s.
-The user was asked to add ten liked films to build their profile, simulating an interacted items set.
-Following the findings of \cite{rashid2002getting}, the top 100 items were displayed in random order, ranked by the function $\forall i \in I \log_{10}(popularity * entropy)$, where $I$ is the set of items from the dataset.
+In the first step, participants read the consent terms from the ethical committee and filled in personal information, such as nationality, level of education, age, gender, and whether they were familiar with \ac{RS}s.
+Participants were asked to add ten liked films to build their profiles, simulating an interacted item set.
+Following the findings of \cite{rashid2002getting}, the top 100 items were displayed in random order and ranked by $\forall i \in I \log_{10}(popularity * entropy)$, where $I$ is the set of items in the dataset.
 Appendix \ref{apen:profile} shows a screen where users choose items to represent their history in the experiment.\looseness=-1